-Q.1 Differentiate the types of ecosystems based on source and level of energy.
+Q.1 Differentiate the types of ecosystems on the basis of source and level of energy.
 Q.2 What do you mean by biogeochemical cycles?
 Q.3 Explain the two laws on which the energy flow work in an ecosystem.